 - Allow granola to cool completely; it will harden and crunch up as it is exposed to air.
 Store in an airtight container for up to 3 weeks.

-*Ground flax optional.
+- Flax: Adding ground flax is optional.
 If you do not care to use it, add 1/4 cup more oats.